 AAIA is a voluntary, not-for-profit organisation with membership open to anyone with an interest in educational assessment, whether you are a teacher, work in an advisory or support capacity with schools, or work in higher education or research.
 Individual, school and organisational membership options are available.

 AAIA’s vision continues to be for all learners to be successful learners and for all learning communities to value effective assessment.
 Our aim is to achieve this by securing effective assessment practice within the education community.

 The Association’s website serves to keep members up to date, makes available relevant key information, provides links with other useful sites and offers a directory of independent members offering assessment-related CPD.
 AAIA is also present on Facebook and Twitter.

 AAIA maintains its commitment to represent members’ views on the national stage in order to challenge and influence assessment practice, for example through contact with Ofqual, Ofsted and STA/DfE or through responding to consultations such as the one for Key Stage 1 and 2 Performance Descriptors.
 AAIA also plays an active part in the Council for Subject Associations (CfSA).

 Regional groups provide a valuable structure for members to network and share information and views through meetings and email contact.
 Some regional groups run highly successful conferences and moderation meetings.

 Each year there is an annual conference, one day of which is open to non-members.
-The 2016 Annual Conference, Creating a Learning School: Assessment’s Critical Contribution will take place at the Marriott Hotel, Bournemouth from 6th-8th October.
+The 2017 Annual Conference, Formative Assessment – making learning visible will take place at the Marriott Hotel, Liverpool from 7th-7th October.